thuml/iVideoGPT/README.md

 ## News

-- 🚩 2024.05.28: The pre-trained model, inference code, project website, and a demo are coming soon in about one week!
+- 🚩 **2024.05.28**: The pre-trained model, inference code, project website, and a demo are coming soon in about one week!
+- 🚩 **2024.05.27**: Our paper is released on arXiv.

 ## Introduction